Healthy Homes Assessment Havelock North Central

 Draught Stopping Havelock North Central

-If a draught can be perceived as a result of gaps or holes that it requirements to be sealed.
+If a draft can be perceived as a result of gaps or holes that it needs to be sealed.

 What are unjustifiable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections